gordon-tse/cfcChallenge/README.md

 4. Find the output file `output.json` in the current directory.

+## Running unit test
+I have also created some unit tests for some core methods.
+These tests can be run as follow:

+`$ python -m unittest <Test class name>`

 ## Possible errors
 1. Fail to request the index page.
 The program will be exited at status code `1` following error message will be printed to the screen: